runyanjake/whitney/certbot/README.md

 # Certbot for Whitney

 Creates an instance of Certbot that can generate certificates signed by LetsEncrypt & communicate them to Cloudflare via TXT records.

+### Requirements
-Provide cloudflare information in ./cloudflare.ini and a data folder will be created that will contain certificates.
+Provide cloudflare api key information in ./cloudflare.ini and a data folder will be created that will contain certificates.
 (It's recommended to make the file read only and the containing folder read/write/execute for privacy.

+If not specified running the container will create a folder called cloudflare.ini that you'll have to delete.

 </br>
 Create a cloudflare api key for certbot and put it in cloudflare.ini if the old one has expired.
 </br>